-The most obvious way to do this, is by direct emotional association.
+The most obvious way to do this is by direct emotional association.
 Humans have six basic emotions: happy, surprised, afraid, disgusted, angry and sad.
 If you choose one emotion, happy is the most logical one.
 Be careful, this is not applicable to all products!
 Think clearly about what emotion suits yours.
-In our priming article we explained that positive priming can lead to more sales.
+In our article about priming, we explained that positive priming can lead to more sales.
 The use of happy, smiling people creates a positive association with your product.
 Consumers will feel more attached and connected.

 Make your customer feel involved

 Make your advertisement personal and make your customer feel involved.
-Coca Cola mastered this tactic with their Share a Coke campaign.
+Coca-Cola mastered this tactic with their Share a Coke campaign.
 They replaced their logo with the most common names.
 This way people could share a coke with a person that matters most to them.
 They had over a thousand names on their bottles, leading to enormous shares on socials and more than 150 million sales.

 Make them feel proud

 Be inspirational, so your customer feels a sense of pride.
 When we feel inspired, we are motivated.
 One way to do this is by associating your brand with a role model or a certain goal your customer can reach.
 An example comes from Adidas, who created a campaign around the Olympic athletes.
-Seeing them as fit and determined winners creates feelings of inspiration and motivation.
+Seeing them as fit and determined winners create feelings of inspiration and motivation.

 If you would like to read more articles about brain and behavior insights, check out the rest of our blog!